BYLAWS OF THE

 c.
 The Council may award honorary Life Membership to specific individuals as a means of special recognition.

-Any Member or Associate Member, after 25 years of membership and having reached the age of 62, may, upon written request, be made a Member or Associate Member, Emeritus, Such members shall retain all of the privileges of membership.
+Any Member, after 25 years of membership and having reached the age of 62, may, upon written request, be made a Member Emeritus.
+Such members shall retain all of the privileges of membership.

 The annual dues for all classificationsof membership shall be determined and specified by the Council.
 Dues are payable at the time of application for membership and annually thereafter in accordance with procedures approved by the Council.